eighty20results/e20r-tracker/README.txt

     [weekly_progress day="<days since startdate>" from_programstart="<1|0>" use_article_id="<1|0>" demo_form="0|1"]

 == ChangeLog ==

+= 0.9.4 =
+Use the article summary - if it exists - for the action excerpt.
+Set background color to white for activity history list

 = 0.9.3 =
 Simplify processing of workout history for user's progress overview.